catseye/Chrysoberyl/README.markdown

 *   a library
 *   a musical composition

-An implementable may have multiple distributions.
-There will typically be a reference distribution, which contains the spec and/or reference implementation of the implementable.
-If there is no reference distribution, a link to its specification (even if it's just a page on a wiki) or standards body (even if it's just "the official website") is needed.
+An implementable may have zero or more implementations.

+Ideally (it is not really this way in Chrysoberyl yet), an implementation could be either an "actual" implementation, or a specification document which attempts to unambiguously describe how to implement the implementable (for example, a language specification would be an "implementation" of a programming language, and a musical score would be an "implementation" of a musical composition.)

+Each implementation may or may not be a reference implementation.
+Ideally, Chrysoberyl should understand that an implementable can have more than one reference implementation.
+(For example, having a prescriptive specification *and* a reference implementation can be useful.)

+A standards body could also be a reference implementation, in a sense, as it can act as a disambiguator for when reference implementations prove to be insufficiently clear.
+(Maybe this is stretching it?)

+Each implementation may be included in zero or more distributions.

+The _reference distribution_ of an implementable is defined as the first distribution that the first reference implementation is included in.
+(This derived notion of reference distribution should replace the explicit notion of a reference distribution currently present in Chrysoberyl.)

 Only one distribution can be the reference distribution for an implementable.
+There can be only one reference distribution for an implementable.
+Typically It will contain the spec and/or reference implementation of the implementable.

+If there is no reference distribution, a link to its specification (even if it's just a page on a wiki) or standards body (even if it's just "the official website") is required.

-Therefore, every implementable needs at least one of the following:
+(This part needs updating)  Therefore, every implementable needs at least one of the following:

 *   `reference-distribution` (a key)
 *   `specification-link` (a URL, or `esowiki`)